KamilWozniak/Pokedex/README.md

 In order to simulate delay of connection with real API, JSON server provides delay option.
 If you are interested with this option, you should

 - first, make sure that you are not runnig JSON-server already
-- then, run `npm run json:server:delay` command in your terminal.
+- then, run `npm run json:server:delay` command in your terminal

 Default delay is set to 2000ms.
 You can change it in the package.json file by altering the number in line 26 after the -d tag.